-Students who wishes to return to school after administrative or voluntary withdrawal, may apply for reinstatement provided that a period of less than one year has passed between the student's last date of attendance and the student's scheduled date of return.
+Students who wish to return to school after administrative or voluntary withdrawal, may apply for reinstatement provided that a period of less than one year has passed between the student's last date of attendance and the student's scheduled date of return.

-A student applying for reinstatement must fill out a school re-entry application and submit a one to twopage letter outlining why the school should allow them to re-enter.
-The student may be required to meet with the Director of Education to assess if this is in the best interest of the student or to re-enroll.
-If approved for reinstatement, the student must begin in next scheduled start date and will return in the same status as prior to withdrawal or termination.
+A student applying for reinstatement must fill out a school re-entry application and submit a one to two-page letter outlining why the school should allow them to re-enter.
+The student may be required to meet with the Director of Education to assess if this is in the best interest of the student or to reenroll.
+If approved for reinstatement, the student must begin in the next schedule start dates and will return in the same status as prior to withdrawal or termination.
 See "Reestablishing Title IV Eligibility" for further requirements.